 • More or less topping: This is totally up to you.
 The topping in this recipe is enough to cover the whole top.
 I like to see some bubbly syrup and fruit poking through so I tend to leave gaps by overlapping some of the dough.
 You could even use less if you prefer.

 • If using frozen fruit: don’t thaw it and there should be no need to cook it first.
-Just mix right in the dish with the other ingredients then top with the cobbler topping.
+Just mix right in the dish with the other ingredients and add an extra teaspoon of cornflour then top with the cobbler topping.

-This raspberry peach cobbler is best served fresh but can certainly be kept for a few days in the fridge and reheated as necessary.
+This fresh peach cobbler is best served fresh but can certainly be kept for a few days in the fridge and reheated as necessary.

 Top down view of a cobbler with bits of raspberry poking through.

 Simplicity at it’s best, this no mess fruity dessert is just what you need to quickly feed your family when they’re craving something sweet and comforting.
-It takes very little time to throw together and is completely adaptable to whatever fruits are in season.
+Peach and raspberry cobbler takes very little time to throw together and is completely adaptable to whatever fruits are in season.

 More recipes you’ll love